Education:

 Today I am blessed to be able to work with miners from around the world, as well as gemologists and gemology students from 62 countries.
 The wonderful thing about this industry is that as long as you can speak the language, you can do gemology anywhere you go.

-It has been 48 great years so far in this business.
-And I look forward to many more great years.
-I get to travel to exotic places and meet wonderful people, and work in this exceptional industry where there are no geopolitical boundaries, only fun and interesting people everywhere you go.
+It has been 52 great years so far in this business, and I look forward to many more.
+I get to travel to exotic places, meet wonderful people, and work in this exceptional industry where there are no geopolitical boundaries, only fun and interesting people everywhere you go.

 Robert James FGA, GG